APPLICATIONS for 2026/27 OPEN January 1st 2026

 The trustees are fully aware that the current economic climate and cost of living crisis will impact many students ability to support themselves through a sustained period of study, however they will no longer consider applications designating awards towards ‘hardship funds’.
 While this may seem harsh, it is a necessary distinction the trust wishes to make in order to preserve Stanley Pickers legacy of philanthropy in the arts begun by him during his lifetime.

 The trust prides itself on providing a ‘humane’ experience during its funding cycle as we know first hand how impersonal and dispiriting it can be to fundraise for events and projects.
-We ask that you do not use AI or generative text machines to compile your applications to us, in turn, we will always endeavour to communicate in person with specificity with all our applicants.
+We are aware that many people use generative text machines (AI) to help them write applications and emails, while you may find this useful please bear in mind that we want to hear your authentic voice, to understand what makes your application distinct and why your programme is worthy of support.
+The trustees will respond well to applications written with integrity and originality rather than computer generated In turn, we will always endeavour to communicate in person with specificity with all our applicants, including offering feedback to unsuccessful applicants if desirable.

 The Trustees hold an annual funding meeting in April, and will select and notify the institutions by May.
 The grants will then be paid in September of that year.